growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 If the email settings are enabled, the email will be sent from GROWI.

-### The following is an example of the mail sending function.
+### The following is an example of the mail sending function

 The following is the New User Invitation window in the User Management menu.